JackDanna/FogentRoleplayTemplate/README.md

 That might seem odd as you could think characters with higher Turn Order should get to act first, but this is the Declaration Phase, no actions have happened yet.
 Players who declare LATER hold the upper hand in combat.
 This means that characters with the highest Turn Order can react to what their opponents/allies are going to do.

-**Standard Combat Actions:**
+#### Standard Combat Actions

-Within a Combat Round a character can perform all of the following actions within a single round which don't require approval from the Narrator:
+Within a Combat Round a character can declare all of the following actions within a single round which don't require approval from the Narrator:

 - Perform a Combat Roll
 - Reactively perform an Evasion Roll
 - Use Movement Speeds to move around the battefield

-**Non-Standard Combat Actions:**
+#### Non-Standard Combat Actions

-Additionally, a character can perform actions as part of a Combat Round not explicitley covered by the Standard Combat Actions.
+Additionally, a character can declare actions as part of a Combat Round not explicitley covered by the Standard Combat Actions.
 These actions often time require a Skill Check mid combat to determine if they succeeded.
-Whether these these Non-Standard Combat  Actions are able to be performed within the time confines of a Combat Round and in addition to the Standard Combat Actions it up to the Narrator.
+Whether these Non-Standard Combat  Actions are able to be performed within the time confines of a Combat Round and in addition to the Standard Combat Actions it up to the Narrator.
 Often, the Narrator can allow these action to be attempted but can give some penalty to the Combat Roll's Uses Per Round or to Movement Speed to reflect how valuable time is being lost.
 The Narrative flow you develop while playing will guide you in what the players can do in the game, and how long it will take to do it.

 Examples: